anoopgcmz/anoopgcmz/README.md

 Here are some ideas to get you started:
 -->
 - 🔭 I’m currently working on ...
-API development in Node.js & Front End in Vue.js
+API development in Node.js,Front End in Vue.js & Team Management
 - 🌱 I’m currently learning ...
 ML,LLM fo custom dataset
 - 👯 I’m looking to collaborate on ...
 AI projects (NLP)
 - 🤔 I’m looking for help with ...
 AI